richardgourley/django-relationships-explained-in-postgresql/1-onetoone-cascade.md

 HINT:  Use DROP ...
 CASCADE to drop the dependent objects too.
 ```

-Here, we can see another example of how the idea of CASCADE runs down from a parent table to a child table.
+Here, we can see when we use DROP...
+CASCADE, the table deletion cascades down and deletes all tables that reference it.

 ```
 DROP TABLE site_user